Varbin/devicepasswords/README.md

-Device passwords fix the gap for accessing resources when clients do not support the companies single-sign on protocol.
+Device passwords fix the gap for accessing resources when clients do not support the companies single-sign-on protocol.
 The most prominent example is e-mail, where OAuth requires both server and client integration, which is usually not feasible.

 This software allows users to manage their own device passwords.